clifton-green/esif/how_to_use_formbuilder.md

 eg: "Your username cannot contain any special characters"

 **Note:** You don't need to add error messages to say a field is required.

+### Help
+This is to offer assistance to people completing the form and will appear just below the label.
+So if you want to make sure people write a date correctly you could add "Please use DD/MM/YYYY" to the help field.

 ## Adding buttons